ssiwan/KARMA/README.md

 ### Sprint Analysis

 Stanfield Systems estimated the relative size of work using [Story Points](https://github.com/StanfieldSystems/KARMA/wiki/Estimating_and_Monitoring_Performance_with_Story_Points).
-Our average sprint velocity was 27 story points with a high of 31 in Sprint 1 and a low of 23 in Sprint 3.
-In Sprint 3 we fell short of our Sprint Planning commitment of 35 story points.
-During our Sprint Review and Assessment for Sprint 3, our analysis of the variance pointed to increased emphasis and time spent on usability - which we had not accurately estimated during our Backlog Refinement and Sprint Planning.
+Our average sprint velocity was 27 with a high of 31 in Sprint 1 and a low of 23 in Sprint 3.
+During our Sprint Retrospective for Sprint 3, the variance was identified as an increased emphasis on usability - which we had not accurately estimated.

 ## Transition

 Stanfield Systems agile delivery process completes each release with a short [Transition Phase](https://github.com/StanfieldSystems/KARMA/wiki/Transition) that confirms the product is ready for release.
-For KARMA, transition activities were incorporated into Sprint 4.
-These activities were primarily focused on validating prototype behavior and preparing documentation in response to the PQVP RFI.
+For KARMA, transition activities were incorporated into Sprint 4 and focused on validating prototype behavior and preparing documentation.